VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 Level 2 is your opportunity to **show what you know** about model building!
 We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.

-## Research question examples:

-Your **research question** should address the independent and dependent variables you have chosen to utilize in your model.
-Some examples of well-formulated research questions are:

-- Can we accurately classify different species of plants based on leaf characteristics and botanical features?

-- Based on different characteristics of exoplanets, can we correctly classify whether an exoplanet is a “Super Earth” or “Gas Giant”?

 ## Requirements:

 You must: